xmorg/horrorTactics/README.md

 - asylum, no map, no tiles or walls, monsters partially completed, folowers partially completed, no triggers, no placement in map order

 Character
-- Health Points - your health, lose this and die
+- [DONE]Health Points - your health, lose this and die
-- Fatigue points - fighting and running decrease fatigue points, 1 attack -2FP, 6AP used a round -1FP.
+- [DONE]Fatigue points - fighting and running decrease fatigue points, 1 attack -2FP, 6AP used a round -1FP.
-- Mental Stability - spotting the enemy, -1, taking damage -2, witnessing death -3
+- [DONE]Mental Stability - spotting the enemy, -1, taking damage -2, witnessing death -3

+ - Experience Level / Points, gain level+1 * level+1*10 to advance.
+ - Points to be gained on any attack kill, objective completed, and level survived.
- - Strength, how hard you hit, Every 2 points of endurace adds 1 damage.
+ - Strength, how hard you hit, Every 2 points of endurace adds 1 damage. (should also do health?
  - Speed, how fast you move.
 Every 2 points of speed, adds 1 action point.
- - Endurace, ability to soak up damage, and avoid fatigue.
-Every 2 points of endurace adds 1 health.
  - Willpower, ability to take a hit, and keep your cool under stress.
 Every 2 points adds 1MSp
  - Luck, you make the best rolls!
 Every 3 points of Luck adds 1 to dice rolls.